Associate, Goldman Ismail Tomaselli Brennan & Baum LLP

 Represented bondholder in a complex commercial dispute stemming from a tribal bond issuance; litigated in federal, state, and tribal courts.

-Representing an indigent prisoner in Section 1983 litigation alleging deliberate indifference to serious medical needs.
+Lead counsel for an indigent prisoner in pro bono Section 1983 litigation alleging deliberate indifference to serious medical needs.
 Secured rehearing en banc and reversal of summary judgment before the U.S. Court of Appeals for the Seventh Circuit.
-Currently serving as trial counsel following remand.
+Case is currently pending before the United States Supreme Court on a petition for a writ of certiorari.
 More information can be found here.

-Through the Settlement Assistance Program, represented the plaintiff in a court-ordered settlement conference with his former employer, a Fortune 500 company.
+Represented a former employee of a Fortune 500 company in a court-ordered settlement conference concerning his Section 1983 employment discrimination claim.
 Negotiated a favorable resolution of client’s national-origin discrimination and retaliation claims.

 The Most Dangerous Blot in Our Constitution: Retiring the Flawed Electoral College “Contingent Procedure,” 104 Nw.
 U. L. Rev. 705 (2010).